Chart Color Schemes

 Narrabri has a typical household mix, with a fairly typical median household size

-Family households comprise 68.1% of all households, including 26.4% couples with children, 29.4% couples without children, and 11.3% single parent families.
-Non-family households constitute the remaining 31.9%, with lone person households at 29.0% and group households comprising 2.9%.
-The median household size is 2.4 people, which matches the average for the Rest of NSW.
+Family households constitute 68.1 percent of all households, including 26.4 percent couples with children, 29.4 percent couples without children, and 11.3 percent single parent families.
+Non-family households account for the remaining 31.9 percent, with lone person households at 29.0 percent and group households comprising 2.9 percent of the total.
+The median household size is 2.4 people, which aligns with the Regional NSW average.

 Frequently Asked Questions - Households